graphprotocol/example-subgraphs/README.md

-# Example Subgraph
+# Example Subgraphs

-An example to help you get started with The Graph.
-For more information see the docs on https://thegraph.com/docs/.
+A collection of subgraph examples to help developers get started with The Graph.
+Please see [the documentation](https://thegraph.com/docs) for more information.